Texas State Highway Loop 1: MoPac South

 In 2013, CTRMA and TxDOT initiated an environmental study of the MoPac corridor from Cesar Chavez Street to Slaughter Lane.
 The environmental study identified the Express Lane(s) Alternative as the Recommended Build Alternative.
 In October 2015, six proposals were presented to the public, each of which would add one of more express lanes; the "no-build" alternative was also presented.
 In February 2016, the project was put on hold by a Save Our Springs lawsuit claiming the project had not complied with the National Environmental Policy Act's requirements for environmental studies.
 The lawsuit was settled on July 18, 2018 with a ruling in favor of CTRMA by the 5th Circuit U.S. Court of Appeals.
 However, the project was further delayed by a state moratorium on toll projects receiving funding from State Propositions 1 and 7.
 TxDOT gave CTRMA preliminary approval to resume planning for MoPac South in August 2019.
-In November 2021, the project was officially revitalized with a virtual open house, and it is currently in public planning phases with construction projected to start 2023.
+In November 2021, the project was officially revitalized with a virtual open house, and it is currently in public planning phases.